 Each Note represented by a Restricted Global Certificate will be registered in the name of Cede & Co. (or such other entity as is specified in the Final Terms), as nominee for DTC, and the relevant Restricted Global Certificate will be deposited on or about the issue date with the DTC Custodian.
 Beneficial interests in Notes represented by a Restricted Global Certificate may only be held through DTC at any time.
-Notes will be redeemed at par on such dates and in such manner as may be specified in the Final Terms. of the Issuer (either in whole or in part) and/or the Noteholders to the extent (if at all) specified in the Final Terms. any) may accrue at a fixed rate or a floating rate and the method of calculating interest may vary between the issue date and the maturity date of the relevant Series as specified in the Final Terms.
-Denominations .....
-The Notes will be issued in such denominations as may be agreed between the Issuer and the relevant Dealer(s) and as specified in the Final Terms (the "Specified Denomination"), subject to compliance with all applicable legal and/or regulatory and/or central bank requirements.
+Redemption Subject to any purchase and cancellation or early redemption, the Notes will be redeemed at par on such dates and in such manner as may be specified in the Final Terms.
+Optional Redemption Notes may be redeemed before their stated maturity at the option of the Issuer (either in whole or in part) and/or the holders of the Notes (the " Noteholders ") to the extent (if at all) specified in the Final Terms.
+Interest Notes may be interest-bearing or non-interest bearing.
+Interest (if any) may accrue at a fixed rate or a floating rate and the method of calculating interest may vary between the issue date and the maturity date of the relevant Series as specified in the Final Terms.
+Denominations The Notes will be issued in such denominations as may be agreed between the Issuer and the relevant Dealer(s) and as specified in the Final Terms (the " Specified Denomination "), subject to compliance with all applicable legal and/or regulatory and/or central bank requirements.
 The minimum denomination of each Note shall be U.S.\$200,000 (or, if the Notes are denominated in a currency other than U.S.\$, the equivalent amount in such currency as at the date of the issue of the Notes).
-Notes (including Notes denominated in Sterling) which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the Issuer in the United Kingdom or whose issue otherwise constitutes a contravention of section 19 of the Financial Services and Markets Act 2000 ("FSMA") will have a minimum denomination of £100,000 (or its equivalent in another currency).
-Negative Pledge ......
-The Notes will have the benefit of a negative pledge, as described in Condition 6 (Negative Pledge). described in Condition 14.3 (Cross-acceleration of the Issuer).
-Meetings of Noteholders ......
-The Conditions contain a "collective action" clause, which permits defined majorities to bind all Noteholders, as described in Condition 18 (Meeting of Noteholders; Written Resolutions; Electronic Consents).
+Notes (including Notes denominated in Sterling) which have a maturity of less than one year and in respect of which the issue proceeds are to be accepted by the Issuer in the United Kingdom or whose issue otherwise constitutes a contravention of section 19 of the Financial Services and Markets Act 2000 (" FSMA ") will have a minimum denomination of at least £100,000 (or its equivalent in another currency).
+See " Subscription and Sale ".
+Negative Pledge The Notes will have the benefit of a negative pledge, as described in Condition 6 ( Negative Pledge ).
+Cross Acceleration The Notes will have the benefit of a cross-acceleration clause, as described in Condition 14.3 ( Cross-acceleration of the Issuer ).
+Meetings of Noteholders The Conditions contain a "collective action" clause, which permits defined majorities to bind all Noteholders, as described in Condition 18 ( Meeting of Noteholders; Written Resolutions; Electronic Consents ).
 If the Issuer issues future debt securities, which contain collective action clauses in substantially the same form as the collective action clause in the Conditions, Notes would be capable of aggregation for voting purposes with any such future debt securities, thereby allowing "cross-series" modifications to the terms and conditions of all affected series of Notes (even, in some circumstances, where majorities in certain Series did not vote in favour of the modifications being voted on).

-See "Risk Factors-Risks relating to the Notes and the Market Generally-The Conditions contain provisions which may permit the amendment or modification of the Notes without the consent of the holders of all Notes".
+See "Risk Factors-Risks relating to the Notes and the Market Generally-The Conditions contain provisions which may permit